shakao-test/skill-map-test/test.md

 ## math2

-* name: Fractals
+* name: Throw a Bone
-* description: Jump and run to avoid the barrels
+* description: Learn about how projectiles and button events work by throwing a bone.
+New Concepts: Controller button events, projectiles
 * type: tutorial

 * url: /tutorials/barrel-dodger